Ch3rry-Pi3/Portfolio/README.md

 🔹 **`JavaScript`** – Scripting the web with dynamic and interactive magic ✨💻
 🔹 **`Python`** – The Swiss army knife of programming 🐍🔬

-💡 **More projects coming soon!** I’m building towards a future where **Ch3rry Pi3** becomes a powerhouse learning about and implementing solutions for AI, automation, and next-gen tech 🍒🚀.
+💡 **More projects coming soon!** I’m building towards a future where **Ch3rry Pi3** becomes a powerhouse learning about and implementing solutions for AI, automation, econometrics, discrete optimisation, and next-gen tech 🍒🚀.